ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

 ---
 # User change
-title: "Programming Your Smart Device Prototype"
+title: "Program your smart device prototype"

-weight: 6 # 1 is first, 2 is second, etc.
+weight: 7 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"